 Guaranteeing a safe society and a just, democratic rule of law

-The Law & Security research group has the following research lines:
+The Law & Safety research group has the following research lines:

 • Robin Hood behaviour: sometimes residents, administrators and/or local officials decide to bend or break rules and laws for a noble goal.
 Why do they do that and what are the consequences?
 For those who stick their necks out, we try to identify scope within the applicable laws and rules.
 But we also define the limits: when does bending or breaking rules go too far?